 Our patients are comprehensively evaluated to determine conditions that might not be readily observable and the best detoxification treatment approach.
 Because our medical protocol is customized to each patient, the risk of complications is lowered, and the chances of a pleasant and effective detoxification is much higher.

 Our multi-board certified medical director evaluates one patient at a time, and the level of care and attention is exponentially higher than treatment centers that the same treatment to multiple patients side-by-side in a room.
 The Waismann Treatment provides patients with 5 to 10 days of 24 hours inpatient specialized care — in most cases patients spend 2 to 3 days in the hospital and the remainder of the time at our exclusive Domus Retreat.

 Waismann Method Offers Opiate-Free Treatment for Tramadol Addiction

 Don’t let a Tramadol addiction ruin your life.
-Our pioneering procedures are performed in a So.California hospital and uses intravenous medications in order to assist patients through a comfortable and safe detoxification.
-The process of anesthesia rapid detox takes place while the patients sleep lightly under sedation.
+Our pioneering procedures are performed in a So.California hospital and utilizes specific medications in order to assist patients through a comfortable and safe detoxification.
+We are worldwide known for our rapid detox process, that takes place while the patients sleep under sedation.
 Once awaken, they have no conscious awareness of the withdrawal that took place during the procedure.
-Our highly successful and humane treatment can reverse prescription painkiller addiction in a matter of days, getting you back on your feet quicker than other drug detox programs.
-And unlike some other facilities, the Waismann Method doesn’t believe in treating addiction with opiate replacement therapy.
+Our highly successful and humane treatment methods, can reverse prescription painkiller addiction in a matter of days, getting you back on your feet quicker than other drug detox programs.
+And unlike some other facilities, the Waismann Method does not believe in treating addiction with opiate replacement therapy.
 This ensures you will not have to deal with a second addiction and detox.
-Our Domus Retreat aftercare facility is also available to help guests continue their recovery in a posh and serene environment.
-Here, they can work on underlying issues and their physical, mental and spiritual wellness.
+Our Domus Retreat aftercare facility is also provided to help individuals continue their recovery in a posh and serene environment, with the attentive care they deserve.